dekoza/mtgpl/docs/_sources/LRW.rst.txt

 :mtgtip:`Broken Ambitions<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/0/8052d90b-bc49-4a9e-9211-159a54aa2bcd.jpg?1562355294|https://scryfall.com/card/lrw/54/broken-ambitions?utm_source=api>`
    Counter target spell unless its controller pays |mana_x|.
 Clash with an opponent.
 If you win, that spell's controller mills four cards.
 (Each clashing player reveals the top card of their library, then puts that card on the top or bottom.
-A player wins if their card had a higher converted mana cost.)
+A player wins if their card had a higher mana value.)

 :mtgtip:`Captivating Glance<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/4/642be353-a46a-4d14-a35a-7716fd552870.jpg?1562351137|https://scryfall.com/card/lrw/55/captivating-glance?utm_source=api>`
    Enchant creature

    At the beginning of your end step, clash with an opponent.
 If you win, gain control of enchanted creature.
 Otherwise, that player gains control of enchanted creature.
 (Each clashing player reveals the top card of their library, then puts that card on the top or bottom.
-A player wins if their card had a higher converted mana cost.)
+A player wins if their card had a higher mana value.)

 :mtgtip:`Cryptic Command<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/2/829e3d6e-5d7c-4cc4-a7a6-7cbf5a7442ba.jpg?1562355759|https://scryfall.com/card/lrw/56/cryptic-command?utm_source=api>`